Dilip-dhakal/NASA_APOD/devlogs.md

 -Due to my isp blocking apod.nasa.gov site, I used cloudfare to solve my problem -Added css styling to the site
 -Added download image option
+-deployed the project
+-final touch up of the project and documentation